A Combined Photo/Electrochemical Reductive Pathway Towards Enhanced PFAS Degradation

 David Jassby | University of California, Los Angeles

-The overall goal of this project is the development of a combined photo/electrochemical reduction process capable of degrading recalcitrant per- and poly-fluoroalkyl substances (PFAS), as well as other co-contaminants found in investigation-derived waste generated during the study of contaminated groundwater.
-The reduction process relies on electron transfer (ET) between negatively charged hydrophobic cathodes and sorbed hydrophobic contaminants, where the applied electrical potential is lower than the water splitting potential, followed by a reaction with a hydrated electron.
-ET between the electrode and the sorbed contaminant lowers the activation energy of the carbon-fluorine bond, dramatically increasing the reaction rate.
-This approach represents an innovative modification of typical PFAS reductive defluorination methods, dramatically increasing (by 30X in a non-optimized system) PFAS degradation rates compared to the control.
-This, in turn, can potentially lead to lower overall energy consumption and shorter hydraulic retention times (HRT).
+The goal of this project was to develop a combined photo/electrochemical reduction process capable of degrading recalcitrant per- and polyfluoroalkyl substances (PFAS), as well as other co-occurring chemicals found in investigation-derived waste generated during the study of groundwater.
+This process relies on electron transfer (ET) between negatively charged hydrophobic cathodes and sorbed hydrophobic chemicals, where the applied electrical potential is lower than the water splitting potential, followed by a reaction with a hydrated electron.
+ET between the electrode and the sorbed chemical lowers the activation energy of the carbon-fluorine bond, dramatically increasing the reaction rate.
+This process is an innovative modification of typical PFAS reductive defluorination methods, dramatically increasing PFAS degradation rates up to 30 times in a non-optimized system when compared to the control.
+This, in turn, will lead to lower overall energy consumption and shorter hydraulic retention times.